chzappsinc/react-native-preloader-shimmer/README.md

 ---
 ***💌 Message***

-This library is not marinated anymore!!
+This library is not maintained anymore!!

 ---